Sidney Castle: Cricket

-As a "technicality correct, stylish and free scoring batsman" who played with "good style", Castle first played for Kent in June 1890, making his debut in a non-first-class match against Warwickshire at Edgbaston.
+As a "technicality correct, stylish and free scoring batsman" who played with "good style", Castle first played for Kent in June 1890, making his debut in a minor match against Warwickshire at Edgbaston.
 (Note: Warwickshire did not gain first-class status until 1894 and first played in the County Championship the following season.)
 Despite scoring only 17 runs in the match, he made his first-class debut the following month in a County Championship match against Sussex at Town Malling, scoring six runs as Kent won by an innings.
 The following May he appeared twice in the Championship and at the beginning of June played against Warwickshire again, (Note: Amateur batsmen such as Castle were often only able to play county cricket during their holiday.
-The Kent side at the time always tried to play at least three amateurs, but many would not be available until July or August.) and in June 1893 played two more matches for the Kent First XI, a Championship match against Middlesex and a match against the touring Australians, both matches at Gravesend.
+The Kent team at the time always tried to play at least three amateurs, but many would not be available until July or August.) and in June 1893 played two more matches for the Kent First XI, a Championship match against Middlesex and a match against the touring Australians, both matches at Gravesend.

 Despite his reputation, Castle scored only 25 runs in his five first-class appearances, with a top score of just six.
 He played occasionally for the Kent Second XI, with little more success, but remained prolific in club cricket―in 1901 he scored four centuries in successive matches.
 He bowled slow right-arm spin deliveries in club cricket, but did not bowl in first-class matches.